 If you decide to plant some four o’clocks, now is the time.
 After danger of frost, plant the seeds in the garden and water regularly.
 They prefer full sun (6 hours minimum).
 I don’t fertilize, but some garden sites do recommend a little fertilizer.
 They can get up to four feet high and wide–mine usually top out around three feet, but I don’t water as much as they would probably like and we have a lot of wind.
 You can trim back if they get too enthusiastic.
 They start blooming mid-summer and will go until frost.
 The seeds are considered poisonous.
 Most pests don’t seem to bother them, but in seriously bad summers, we have had grasshoppers eat some of the flowers and leaves.
 Give them a try!

+Springtime is a great time to plant roses!
 Star Roses and Plants, the growers who produced the amazing and wonderful Knockout Rose family, have my undying gratitude.
 (I am in no way affiliated with their company, I just love their plants!)
-I have four of the Red Double Knockouts in my front flower bed and they look fabulous.
-They have cherry red blooms that look like a classic rose.
-My sweet husband bought them for me as an anniversary present years ago.
+I have four of …

 My younger son took his ACT for the second time in early February.
 He got a decent score the first time, but in the hope of getting better scholarship offers elected to take it again to try and increase his math score (and bump up his composite as well).